 Prevention

-urlFor(slug)helper so a rename only touches the slug map. - Avoid renaming high-traffic URLs for cosmetic reasons.
-The transition costs 4–12 weeks of degraded rankings.
+urlFor(slug)helper so a rename touches only the slug map. - Avoid renaming high-traffic URLs for cosmetic reasons.
+The transition costs 4 to 12 weeks of degraded rankings.

-- Track canonical/sitemap/internal-link consistency in CI: prebuild check fails if a sitemap URL has no matching internal link, or if a page’s canonical doesn’t match its sitemap entry.
+- Track canonical/sitemap/internal-link consistency in CI: fail the prebuild if a sitemap URL has no matching internal link, or if a page’s canonical doesn’t match its sitemap entry.

 FAQ

-Q: My new URL shows “Indexed, though Google selected a different canonical than user.”
-Is the page still indexed?
-A: Yes, the page is in Google’s index — but ranking signals (PageRank, backlinks, etc.) are being credited to the canonical Google chose, not the one you declared.
-Users searching usually land on the URL Google picked, not yours.
+Q: URL Inspection says “Indexed, though Google selected a different canonical than user.”
+Is my page still indexed?
+A: Yes — the page is in Google’s index, but ranking signals (PageRank, backlinks, and so on) are credited to the canonical Google chose, not the one you declared.
+Searchers usually land on Google’s pick, not yours.
+This status is not a penalty, just a consolidation decision you can override by aligning the signals above.
 See Duplicate, Google chose different canonical for the full diagnostic flow.

 Related articles